Cherwell (district)

 Cherwell (/ˈtʃɑːrwɛl/ CHAR-wel or /ˈtʃɜːrwɛl/ CHUR-wel) is a local government district in northern Oxfordshire, England.
 The district was created in 1974 and takes its name from the River Cherwell, which drains south through the region to flow into the River Thames at Oxford.
-Towns in Cherwell include Banbury, where the council is based, and Bicester.
-Kidlington is a contender for largest village in England.
+Towns in Cherwell include Banbury, where the council is based, Bicester and Kidlington.

 History

 Cherwell district was created on 1 April 1974 under the Local Government Act 1972, covering the area of four former districts, which were all abolished at the same time: